Brooke Burke, 47, Ditches Her Pants To Show Off Her Body Transformation

 The snap featured the former Dancing with the Stars contestant and host and mom of four rocking a bright pink oversized crop top and matching legwarmers, though Burke actually opted to ditch her pants as she flaunted her rock-hard figure for the world on the Instagram page for her fitness app Brooke Burke Body.

-The stunning star smiled from ear to ear as she posed for the camera, but revealed in the caption that it actually took some time for her to work up the courage to post the revealing snap which she posted to celebrate women and their bodies.
+The stunning star smiled from ear to ear as she posed for the camera, but revealed in the caption that it actually took some time for her to work up the courage to post the revealing snap, which she posted to celebrate women and their bodies.

-Brooke also told her followers on the social media site that the photo shoot was curated all by women and was designed to show off her vulnerability, strength and sensuality as well as all her impressive work in the gym transforming her body to get the seriously lean frame she has today.
+Brooke also told her followers on the social media site that the photo shoot was curated all by women and was designed to show off her vulnerability, strength, and sensuality as well as all her impressive work in the gym transforming her body to get the seriously lean frame she has today.

 View this post on Instagram